Children's Long-Term Support: How do I become a provider?

 2: Connect with the CWA

-DHS recommends connecting with the county(ies) that you are interested in providing services in, and share more about the services you are qualified by DHS to provide to CLTS participants.
+DHS recommends you connect with the county(ies) where you are interested in providing services and share more about the CLTS services you are enrolled with DHS to provide to CLTS participants.
 You can find county contact information on the County Contact Information webpage.

 3: Get an authorization from a CWA to deliver services